Researching the Legal System of the Lao People’s Democratic Republic

 The Deputy Supreme Public Prosecutor is appointed or removed by the President of the State.[148]
 Public Prosecutors and Deputy Public Prosecutors in region, province, capital, and district are appointed, transferred or removed by the Supreme Public Prosecutor.[149]
 The Supreme Public Prosecutor is appointed or removed only by the National Assembly.[150]

-State Audit is defined in the Constitution as the conduct of auditing the management of the use of the state budget, finances, assets.[151]
-The Law on State Audit No. 09/NA dated 11 November 2016 (“Law on State Audit”) redefined the term to be the process for the collection and analyze correct data and principles of the audit target organized by the State Audit Organization to certify the correctness of financial documents, compliance with law, effectiveness of the management, the use of reserved fund of State Budget units, business units and non-profit units.[152]
-The State Audit Organization consists of State Audit at central level and State Audit at regional level.
+State Audit is defined in the Constitution as the conduct of auditing the management of the use of the state budget, finances, and assets.[151]
+The Law on State Audit No. 09/NA dated 11 November 2016 (“Law on State Audit”) redefined the term to be the process for the collection and analysis of correct data and principles of the audit target organized by the State Audit Organization to certify the correctness of financial documents, compliance with law, effectiveness of the management, the use of reserved fund of State Budget units, business units, and non-profit units.[152]
+The State Audit Organization consists of the State Audit at central level and State Audit at regional level.
 [153]

-The Law on State Audit requires State Audit, which may commission under a plan, upon the submission of a proposal or in case of necessity and urgency,[154] to be conducted through 8 stages:[155]
+The Law on State Audit requires State Audit, which may commission under a plan, upon the submission of a proposal or in case of necessity and urgency,[154] to be conducted through three stages:[155]

-• State organization, Lao Front for National Construction, public organization, other organization supervising and using State Budget, money and assets;
+• State organization, Lao Front for National Construction, Lao Veterans Federation, public organization, and other organization supervising and using State Budget, money, and assets;

 Under the Law on State Audit, the rights and obligations of the State Audit Organization are defined to be as follows:[158]

-• To conduct audit uniformly according to law to certify the correctness of financial document, the compliance with law and implementation result;
+• To conduct an audit uniformly according to law to certify the correctness of the final State budget plan, financial document, the compliance with law, and implementation result of the audit target;

-• To research and create draft strategic plan, policy, law, directional plan, standard, and measure relating to audit to propose to the National Assembly Standing Committee for consideration;
+• To research and create draft strategic plan, policy, law, directional plan, standard, and measure relating to the State audit to propose to the National Assembly Standing Committee for consideration;

-• To promote and disseminate strategic plan, policy, law, directional plan, standard, and measure relating to audit;
+• To promote and disseminate strategic plan, policy, law, directional plan, standard, and measure relating to the State audit;

-• To supervise, direct and monitor the implementation of policy, law and standard on audit;
+• To supervise, direct, and monitor the implementation of policy, law, and standard on the State audit;

-• To create and implement annual audit plan;
+• To create and implement annual audit plan and five year plan;

-• To consider and address the proposal on audit, such as the audit result summary report;
+• To consider and address the proposal on audit, such as the State audit result summary report;

-• To create mechanism for the coordination with relevant sectors on conducting audit;
+• To create mechanism for the coordination with relevant sectors on conducting the State audit;

-• To connect with data system relating to accounting and financial statistic of audit target through electronic system;
+• To connect with a data system relating to accounting and financial statistic of audit target through electronic system and computing;

 • To propose to ministry, ministry-level organization, province, and capital city to direct audit target under its responsibility to cooperate and comply with the instruction of the State Audit Organization;